mutablelogic/go-llm/README.md

   }
   defer f.Close()

-  // Describe an image
-  r, err := agent.Model("claude-3-5-sonnet-20241022").UserPrompt(
+  completion, err := agent.
+    Model(ctx, "claude-3-5-sonnet-20241022").
-      ctx, model.UserPrompt("Provide a short caption for this image", llm.WithAttachment(f)) ) if err != nil {
+    Completion((ctx, "Provide a short caption for this image", llm.WithAttachment(f)) if err != nil {
     return "", err
   }

-  // Return success
-  return r.Text(0), err
+  return completion.Text(0), nil
 }
 ```

-To summarize a text or PDF docment is exactly the same using an Anthropic model, but maybe with a
+To summarize a text or PDF document is exactly the same using an Anthropic model, but maybe
-different prompt.
+with a different prompt.

 ### Streaming